 The short promenade along the cliff edge in the southern area of central Fira near the Cathedral is a popular sunset viewing location.
 Relax with a drink or bite at one of the many cliff-clinging bars and restaurants, also very popular.
 Some places may require reservations.
 Depending on the time of year, the sun may be setting beyond the island of Thirassia across the caldera, a large volcanic crater, and this means that your sunset will be a little earlier than for those watching off the tip of Oia.

 02 of 07

-The town at the northern tip of the crescent of Santorini is Oia, generally considered to be the best sunset viewing location on the entire island.
+The town at the northern tip of the crescent of Santorini is Oia, and is generally considered to be the best sunset viewing location on the entire island.
 Unfortunately, this also makes it by far the busiest sunset viewing location on Santorini.
-If you find crowds stressful, or the sound of three hundred cameras clicking away simultaneously annoying, it may not be the best choice for you, especially in the busiest summer months.
+If you find crowds stressful, or the sound of three hundred cameras clicking away simultaneously annoying, it may not be the best choice for you, especially during the busiest summer months.

 03 of 07

 This winery located in about the middle of the Santorini crescent has a long terrace with tables providing a great view of the sunset.
 Add in the opportunity to have wine and hors-d'oeuvres or enjoy a wine tasting in the small bar and you'll have a memorable experience.
 It's a dramatic, photogenic spot with a full view of the caldera and the volcanic islands of Nea and Paleo Kameni.

 Located at the bottom of the island of Santorini, this lighthouse is picturesque in its own right, but also offers a nice place for sunset viewing.
 Be prepared to park where you can and then walk on down to to the lighthouse.
 On the way to the lighthouse, you'll also encounter an old windmill base which also provides a great spot to see the sunset.Continue to 5 of 7 below.